0xj4r/SnagaFlight/README.md

 Amy Mazzola : Josh Ransom : Mike Rosengrant : Danielle Vanica

-Airline Reservation System developed in Java.
+# Airline Reservation System developed in Java.

 ## To Do
 [CLICK HERE!] (http://www.etondigital.com/wp-content/uploads/2008/05/google-app-engine.jpeg)

-Software Requirements:
+## Software Requirements

 In the Airline Reservation System provided to you, the application currently has provision to check for rates of travel for domestic as well as international flights from a particular location.
 This feature is available to the users without logging in to the application.